Yury Dubinin (speedway rider)

 Yury Dubinin is a Soviet former international speedway rider.

 Speedway career

 Dubinin was twice a Soviet junior champion and was the Champion of the Soviet Union in 1969.
 Dubinin completed the double by winning the Russian national championship in 1969.

-Also in 1969, he won a bronze medal at the Speedway World Team Cup in the 1969 Speedway World Team Cup.
+Also in 1969, Dubinin won a bronze medal at the Speedway World Team Cup in the 1969 Speedway World Team Cup.
 He qualified for the European final as part of the 1970 Individual Speedway World Championship.